material-components/material-components-web/packages/mdc-checkbox/README.md

 The ripple effect for the Checkbox component is styled using [MDC Ripple](../mdc-ripple) mixins.

-#### Caveat: Edge and CSS Variables

-In browsers that fully support CSS variables, MDC Checkbox references CSS variables wherever theme properties are used.
-However, due to Edge's buggy CSS variable support, the `background-color` for `.mdc-checkbox__background::before` will not honor CSS variables in Edge.
-This means you will need to override this style manually for Edge if you alter the CSS variable for the primary color.

 ## `MDCCheckbox` Properties and Methods

 Property Name | Type | Description